aka411/opengl-rendering-engine/include/NOTES.md

 	in the per object buffer we use to send modal matrix and material id, The issue is caused by us not using multiple buffers to avoid this kind of issue.
 	But i am intentionally temporarily using this while i solidy the designs.

+# Animation System Design Note :

+We need to keep bone data in a cpu side manager which also manages a gpu buffer for all bone data with a id system the root and all suscequent  meshs recieve this id.